v-yadli/search/README.md

 #Internal#
 Nothing hardcore.
 This is just a Python/curses wrapper around the built-in spotlight companion tool ``mdfind``.
 Thus, you could reach anything that spotlight does.

+#Installation#
+- Clone it.
+- make install.
+- Currently, bash and zsh are supported.